ABDADWANI/ABDADWANI/README.md

-# 👋 Hello, I'm Abdelrahman Aladwani!
+#  Hello, I'm Abdelrahman Aladwani!

-## 🧠 About Me:
+##  About Me:
-I am a recent graduate in Digital Forensics.
-I have basic hands-on experience in cybersecurity and system administration.
-During my internships, I gained practical experience in deploying and configuring both Windows and Linux systems, including setting up user roles, applying security policies, and managing system updates.
-I also worked with core services like Active Directory, DHCP, and DNS.
-I enjoy learning about how systems work and how to keep them safe.
-I’m a fast learner, and I like working in teams and solving problems.
+I am a dedicated SOC Analyst with a Bachelor's Degree in Digital Forensics and a robust foundation in cybersecurity and system administration.
+My expertise includes incident response, forensic analysis, and security testing, complemented by practical experience in managing and securing complex Windows and Linux environments.

+I specialize in leveraging core infrastructure services (Active Directory, DHCP, DNS) and industry-standard tools (Wireshark, Nmap, Burp Suite) to proactively identify, analyze, and mitigate threats.
+I possess strong analytical and problem-solving skills, thrive in collaborative team settings, and am committed to continuous professional development in the evolving threat landscape.

-## 🎓 Education:
+##  Education:
-- **Bachelor’s Degree in Digital Forensics** – Al-Balqa Applied University *(Graduated 2025)*
+- **Bachelor’s Degree in Digital Forensics – Al-Balqa Applied University (2025)*

-## 🛠 Skills:
-- **Programming**: Python, HTML, CSS, SQL
-- **Operating Systems**: Windows, Linux, Tails, Whonix
-- **Cybersecurity Tools**: Wireshark, Burp Suite, FTK Imager, Autopsy, Nmap, ZAP, Postman
-- **System Skills**: Windows Server, RHEL, Active Directory, DHCP, DNS, Hyper-V, Veeam (basic)
-- **Digital Forensics**: Computer, Mobile, and Network Forensics, Incident Response, CTF Challenges
-- **Other Tools**: PowerPoint, Word, Canva, Tableau Forensics Kit
+-

-## 🔧 Experience:
+##  Experience:
-### **Pio-Tech | Information Security Intern**
+### **Shhhh | SOC Analyst**
-*March 2025 – Present*
+*2025 – Present*

-- Helped with security assessments and testing websites for common vulnerabilities
-- Reviewed security logs and learned the basics of penetration testing
-- Installed and managed Windows and Linux systems
-- Worked with Active Directory and basic network settings like DHCP and DNS
-- Used Hyper-V and started learning Veeam for backup tasks
+##  Certificates:
+- CCNA, DFE, Sec+